FelicianoTech/tailscale-appindicator/README.md

 Download the `.deb` file to the desired system.

-Via your browser. you can download it from the [GitHub Releases page][gh-releases].
+Via your browser you can download it from the [GitHub Releases page][gh-releases].
 You can then double-click the file to install.

 Via terminal, you can do the following: